Johnny Lee Bench

 "They talk about the Messiah coming back.
 I'm not sure he hasn't returned already in catcher's clothes." - Sparky Anderson

 Johnny Bench, perhaps the best catcher ever, was a two-time MVP, a perennial All-Star, a two-time home run champ, and a key player on the Big Red Machine.
 He won ten Gold Gloves, beginning in his first full season in the majors.
 In 2007, he was named to the Rawlings All-Time Gold Glove Team.

 He was drafted by the Cincinnati Reds in the 2nd round (36th overall pick) of the 1965 amateur draft.
 In 1967, he was named the Minor League Player of the Year with the Buffalo Bisons of the AAA International League.

+In the postseason, Johnny shone.
 He appeared in four World Series, hitting 5 home runs and slugging over .500.
-Yet for all his Fall Clssic exploits, he is also remembered for being fooled into taking strike three by Rollie Fingers of the Oakland A's in the 1972 World Series after the A's gave the signal for an intentional walk.
+Yet, for all his Fall Classic exploits, he is also remembered for being fooled into taking strike three by Rollie Fingers of the Oakland A's in the 1972 World Series after the A's gave the signal for an intentional walk.